DougAnderson444/web3-repl-static/README.md

 Where access to the SPA is the "asset."

+## Dev note: Worker.ts

+Worker workeround: Need to build the worker.ts file with rollup -compile first (can't find a way to get sveltekit to build and output into static folder yet).

 ## REPL is based on REPLicant from Svelte Summit 2020

 [https://github.com/pngwn/REPLicant](https://github.com/pngwn/REPLicant)